firebolt-db/firebolt-db.github.io/docs/working-with-semi-structured-data/mapping-json-to-table.md

 )
 PRIMARY INDEX start_time;
 ```
 With the JSON records above ingested into the table, table data appears as shown below.
-For more information about using Firebolt semi-structured functions to transform the JSON records into table rows, see [Ingesting semi-structured data](ingesting semi-structured-data.md).
+For more information about using Firebolt semi-structured functions to transform JSON records into table rows, see [Ingesting semi-structured data](ingesting-semi-structured-data.md).

 {: .note}
 The data type is shown in capital letters beside the column name for clarity and is not part of the column name.